Hamed-Gharghi/Python/HelloWorld/README.md

 ## How to Use

-To run the `HelloWorld.py` script, follow these steps:
+To run the `HelloWorld.py` script, follow the instructions below for different environments.

 ### Running on Windows 🖥️